Gulf War Veterans' Illnesses RAC Reports

 Congress created this federal advisory committee in 1998 to make recommendations to the Secretary of Veterans Affairs about government research on health effects of military service during the Gulf War.

 According to the RAC report, research supports the existence of a chronic multisymptom condition resulting from service in the 1990-1991 Gulf War, which the committee identified as "Gulf War Illness."
 The RAC report further identified potential causes of the illness and supported the theory that the symptoms reported by Gulf War Veterans may be attributed to the combination of exposure to pesticides and pyridostigmine bromide (pills given to U.S. troops as protection against nerve gas).

 VA's decision on Gulf War Veterans' illnesses

-Based on a review of the information in the RAC report and IOM reports, VA decided that the evidence is not sufficient to establish an association between multisymptom illness and specific exposures.
+Based on a review of the information in the RAC report and HMD reports, VA decided that the evidence is not sufficient to establish an association between multisymptom illness and specific exposures.
 However, VA already presumes certain medically unexplained illnesses are related to Gulf War service without regard to cause.

 Read the Federal Register notice for more on the rationale behind VA’s decision.

-Past Research Advisory Committee reports
+Research Advisory Committee reports